 The City has received requests to site towers and antennas.
-The purpose of this Chapter is to provide specific regulations for the placement, construction, modification and removal of personal wireless-service-facilities PWSF.
+The purpose of this Chapter is to provide specific regulations for the placement, construction, modification and removal of personal wireless-service facilities PWSF.
 Pursuant to the guidelines of Section 704 of the Federal Telecommunications Act of 1996, 47 USC, Chapter 5, Subchapter III, Part I, Section 332(c)(7), the provisions of this Chapter are not intended to and shall not be interpreted to prohibit or to have the effect of prohibiting the provision of personal wireless services, nor shall the provisions of this Chapter be applied in such a manner as to unreasonably discriminate among providers of functionally equivalent personal wireless services.

-The goals of this Chapter are to: 1.
+1. The goals of this Chapter are to:

-- (i) a. eEncourage the location of towers in nonresidential areas and to minimize the total number of tall towers throughout the City; - (ii) b. eEncourage the joint use of existing tower sites; - (iii) c. eEncourage users of towers and antennas to locate them, to the extent possible; in areas where the impact on the City is minimal, - (iv) d. eEncourage users of towers and antennas to configure them in a way that minimizes the visual impact of the towers and antennas; - (v) e. sStrongly encourage the providers of personal wireless services to use concealment technology; - (vi) f. pProvide standards for the siting of personal wireless service facilities PWSF and other wireless communications facilities (such as television and AM/FM radio towers); and - (vii)g-fFacilitate the ability of the providers of personal wireless services to provide such services throughout the City quickly, effectively and efficiently; and - h.
-Prioritize the location of PWSF on existing structures such as ball field lights, transmission towers, utility poles or similar structures, particularly when located on public property. - Accordingly, the City Council finds that the promulgation of this Chapter is warranted and necessary to: - 4 a.
-To mManage the location of towers and antennas in the City; - 2 b.
-To pProtect residential areas and other land uses from potential adverse impacts of towers and antennas; - 3 c.
-To mMinimize visual impacts of towers and antennas through careful design, siting, landscaping, screening, innovative camouflaging techniques and concealment technology; - 4 d.
-To aAccommodate the growing need for towers and antennas; - 6 e.
-To pPromote and encourage shared use and co-location on existing towers as a desirable option rather than construction of additional single-use towers; and - 6 f.
-To aAvoid potential damage to adjacent properties through engineering and proper siting of personal-wireless service-facilities PWSF.
+- (i) a. eEncourage the location of towers in nonresidential areas and to minimize the total number of tall towers throughout the City; - (ii) b. eEncourage the joint use of existing tower sites; - (iii) c. eEncourage users of towers and antennas to locate them, to the extent possible; in areas where the impact on the City is minimal, - (iv) d. eEncourage users of towers and antennas to configure them in a way that minimizes the visual impact of the towers and antennas; - (v) e. eStrongly encourage the providers of personal wireless services to use concealment technology; - (vi) f. pProvide standards for the siting of personal wireless service facilities PWSF and other wireless communications facilities (such as television and AM/FM radio towers); and - (vii)g_f_acilitate the ability of the providers of personal wireless services to provide such services throughout the City quickly, effectively and efficiently; and - h.
+Prioritize the location of PWSF on existing structures such as ball field lights, transmission towers, utility poles or similar structures, particularly when located on public property. - 2.
+Accordingly, the City Council finds that the promulgation of this Chapter is warranted and necessary to: - 4 a.
+To mManage the location of towers and antennas in the City: - 2 b.
+To pProtect residential areas and other land uses from potential adverse impacts of towers and antennas: - 3 c.
+To mMinimize visual impacts of towers and antennas through careful design, siting, landscaping, screening, innovative camouflaging techniques and concealment technology: - 4 d.
+To a Accommodate the growing need for towers and antennas;

+- 6 f.
+To aAvoid potential damage to adjacent properties through engineering and proper siting of personal wireless service facilities PWSF.